-As artists, our palettes usually have some form of green - viridian, sap green, chrome, olive green, teal… But the use of this color in the Bible is not as varied.
+As artists, our palettes usually have some form of this color - viridian, sap green, chrome, olive green, teal… But the use of green in the Bible is not as varied.
 There are a few specific words that are used, and their symbolism throughout the Scriptures is consistent.

-But even earlier than the green used in the verse above, the Hebrew word 'yereq' is the word for green.
-It shows up in Genesis, as a word to describe greenness of edible herbs.
-It is the color of food to be consumed, fresh, vibrant and life sustaining.
+The Hebrew word 'yereq' is one of the earliest words used for green.
+In Genesis, it is a word that describes the greenness of edible herbs.
+It is the color of food to be consumed - fresh, vibrant and life sustaining.

 "And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein [there is] life, [I have given] every green herb for meat and it was so."
 Gen 1:30 KJV

 In Leviticus, 'abiyb' is used to describe the greening of ears of corn.
 It was to be part of the first fruits offering – a seasonal offering to be made to God.
-The same word is used for the season of 'greening', or Spring.
+The same word is used for the season of 'greening', or the onset of spring.

 The most frequent use of green in the Old Testament is the word ra`anan, occurring 20 times, always indicating the greenness of the mature leaves of trees.
 Think of a tree thriving, not in the start of spring, but later, after it has weathered some storms and parched, dry seasons.
 This is the color of the leaves of towering, established trees that flourish year after year, with roots deep and wide, branches generous and spreading.
 This is the color of a tree that by its very existence seems to shout of life, with all its complexities of circumstance.

-The shade of mature trees with spreading branches, were sadly the sites of much pagan, idol worship.
-A majority of the verses using this word for green are found where God condemns the rituals and false worship practiced under the leafy branches of majestic trees in high places.
+Shady mature trees with spreading branches were sadly the sites of much pagan, idol worship.
+A majority of the verses using this word for green are found in verses where God condemns the rituals and false worship practiced under the leafy branches of majestic trees in high places.

 Why do we gravitate to worshiping creation, when the Creator’s personality is expressed in His wondrous creation?